phpro/soap-client/docs/cli/generate-types.md

 # Generating Value-objects

-Basic value-objects can be generated automatically.
+Basic value-objects can be generated automatically (**Make sure you have the development dependencies installed**).

 ```sh
 $ soap-client generate:types